Missouri Solid Waste Management Law, est. 1972

 Solid waste is now hauled to modern sanitary landfills for disposal or to transfer stations and material recovery facilities for processing.

-Approximately 457 local disposal sites that routinely burned waste were closed, and replaced by a small number of engineered sanitary landfills where burning is not allowed.
+Over 450 local disposal sites that routinely burned waste have been closed, and replaced by a small number of engineered sanitary landfills where burning is not allowed.

 Improvements have been made since disposal sites once polluted ground and surface waters.
 Modern day facilities implement the use of liners, monitoring and proper long-term care to protect our water resources.